Road King

 At the time, the Sieberling Rubber Company was one of the biggest tire companies in the US, and just like Firestone and other tire makers, they ran a chain of these odd retail stores, selling their tires, car batteries and other various things... including bicycles, which they sold under their "Road King" brand.

-And since Sieberling wasn't in the business of making bicycles, they contracted that work out to a different companies that once dominated US bicycle manufacturing.
+And since Sieberling wasn't in the business of making bicycles, they contracted that work out to several different companies that once dominated US bicycle manufacturing.

 So that's how the now largely forgotten Monark Silver King bicycle company of Chicago found itself contracted to build this bike: